MK1993/robosearch/README.md

 # Robosearch

- A web app that uses Reactjs, Robohash API and NPM to build a sorting robots app.
+A web app that built with React and Redux.
+This app fetches data from Robohash API and then display it.
+Along with this you can search through it and get real-time filtered data as you type.
 Deployed on Heroku.